DFE-Digital/increasing-internet-access-design-history/app/posts/2020-12-11-fe-providers.md

     href: https://trello.com/c/HYkgnfmW/1155-design-hill-bringing-fe-into-the-service
 ---

-This post covers the app, but not:
+This post covers the service, but not:
 - guidance outside the ordering part of the service
 - TechSource
 - the Google Form for requesting devices for specific circumstances

-At a high-level, the types of further education providers providers are:
+At a high-level, the types of further education providers are:
 - a sixth form thats part of a school or academy – no new entities, just increased allocation
 - a sixth form college that belongs to a Local Authority – equivalent to a school
 - a sixth form college that belongs to a Trust – equivalent to a school
 - FE provider – equivalent to a Single Academy Trust
-- FE provide by a Local Authority – equivalent to a Single Academy Trust
+- FE provided by a Local Authority – equivalent to a Single Academy Trust

 To add schools with sixth forms and further education providers to our service we need to adapt some content.

 ### Conditional content

 We could make all content conditional depending on the user being from a school or FE provider (for example, ‘children in year 3 to 11’ could be ‘children in years 3 to 11’, ‘students in years 3 to 13’ or ‘students’ depending on the user).
 This adds a lot of complexity and I want to see if it’s possible to make changes seen by all users and keep the app simpler.

 It’s also not possible to do this for most of the guidance so this keeps the service consistent.